Table of Contents

 The second process that contributes to prejudice is prestige, which refers to a good reputation.
 For example people who have different occupations, such as doctors, lawyers vs service workers.

 The third process is class, which is divided into lower, middle and upper class.
-People in lower class are lazy and poor; however, people in the upper class are rich because they work hard.
+People in lower class are perceived to be lazy and poor; however, people in the upper class are perceived to be rich because they work hard.

 The Role of Emotion in Prejudice

 Emotions are considered to be responses to cognitive evaluation or appraisals.
 Appraisals are defined as ways of perceiving events or people according to significant evolutionarily themes, including disease, loss, or attack.
 Appraisals are also attuned to moral/social problems, such as greed, impurity, and injustice.
 For example, an appraisal of an individual who is behaving in an irresponsible, unfair, lazy way tends to result in eliciting anger.
 Emotion may be elicited by outgroups via activating either type of appraisal.

 The Role of Cognition in Prejudice

 People make their decisions based on the information and knowledge that is most readily available.
 In other words, people make most of their judgments depending on avilability heuristic.
 For example, in Czech Republic, the discussions in social settings and in the media about the gypsy populations focus on the high crime rate and the stereotypical poverity among this population; so a company would simply decide not to higher a gypsy in their company, even though they don’t have any personal experience.
 People usually use schemas when they process social information, which means this could be due to schema processing.